 On top of these emails there are some you cannot turn off for security reasons.
-Those include the emails we send you after you change your email address, API Key or Password.
+Those include the emails we send you after you change your two-factor settings, email address, API Key or Password.
 We also send you an email when you subscribe to a paid plan.

 To ensure your privacy we collect only your email address to facilitate sending you an API Key and to send you important notices relating to your usage of our service.
 You are free to use any email address.
 If you do not use an API Key then we only store your IP Address so that our software can record how many queries you have made upto the allowed 100 per day.

 We record how many queries you perform with your API Key if you have one, if you do not have an API Key, we record these stats with your IP Address.
 We also store a list of your positive detections if you're an API key holder, this list is accessible within your dashboard.
 We also store for around 5 minutes the negative detections made by our API, we then run these through our machine learning engine to find more proxies to block, only proxies found this way are stored long term with the rest of the data being discarded.

 If you have an API Key then the number of queries you made will be stored forever.
 In addition to that the positive detections you made will be stored for 12 months and then deleted.
 If you do not have an API Key and you're using the 100 free queries per day that don't need an API Key then we only store the amount of queries you made over the previous 24 hours along with your querying IP Address.

 You can select within the customer dashboard to close your account and have all held information related to you erased.

 A warrant canary is a piece of information we publish before we receive any kind of warrant or court order to hand over user information.
 If at any time we were to receive such valid warrants or court orders we would remove the warrant canary warning you that our service is no longer safe for your data.
 You can view our warrant canary here: https://proxycheck.io/canary.txt